 Since January 1, 1996, new generating capacity initiatives in Alberta have been undertaken by independent power producers ("IPP") and have been subject to market forces, rather than rate regulation.
 Power from commercial generation is cleared through a wholesale electricity market.
 Power is dispatched in accordance with an economic merit order administered by the Alberta Electric System Operator ("AESO"), based upon offers by generators to sell power.
-The Market Surveillance Administrator for the Province of Alberta is an independent entity responsible for monitoring and investigating the market behaviour of market participants, including the AESO and the Balancing Pool, and enforcing compliance with all applicable legislation, regulations, AESO and AUC rules.
+The Market Surveillance Administrator for the Province of Alberta is an independent entity responsible for monitoring and investigating the market behaviour of market participants, including the AESO and the Balancing Pool, and enforcing compliance with all applicable legislation, regulations, AESO and Alberta Utilities Commission ("AUC") rules.
 The AUC oversees electricity industry matters, including new power plant and transmission facilities, the distribution and sale of electricity and retail natural gas.
 The AUC is also responsible for approving the AESO's rules and for determining penalties and sanctions on any participant found to have contravened market rules.

 On November 22, 2015, the Government of Alberta announced its Climate Leadership Plan.
-The Climate Leadership Plan established several environmental and energy targets for Alberta.
+The Climate Leadership Plan established several environmental and energy targets for Alberta, including the phase out of coal-fired electricity by 2030.
 Please refer to the "Environmental Risk Management - Ongoing and Recently Passed Environmental Legislation" of this AIF for more information.